-We put our tree up and we get out both our nativity scenes (the wooden one Dave’s grandma made us and one Little People’s set for the kids) and that’s it.
+We put our tree up, I light a few holiday candles, I have a few kid-friendly decorations, and we get out both our nativity scenes (the wooden one Dave’s grandma made us and one Little People’s set for the kids) and that’s it.
 My children are absolutely THRILLED with this and our house seems extremely festive since we keep the tree lights on all day long.

 3. We limit traditions.

 I realize some of you are probably rolling your eyes by now, thinking I must be the “Scroogiest” mom around, but I promise, our entire family thoroughly enjoys the holiday season, even without a laundry list of traditions we do simply because we’ve always done them.

 We don’t cut down a tree and document the entire event on social media, we don’t always put our tree up on the same day, we don’t bake certain things on certain days, we don’t do Elf on a Shelf, we don’t do special books every night, we don’t do an Advent calendar, we don’t get new pajamas on Christmas Eve, we don’t drive around and look at the lights, we don’t go out for fancy hot chocolate and coffee, we don’t decorate sugar cookies with our grandmas on the same day every year.

 To be perfectly honest, I can’t even think of one single Christmas tradition that we “always do every year”.

 Even sending out our yearly holiday cards isn’t always done at Christmas time.
 I’ve done it at Thanksgiving, after the New Year, and once even on Valentine’s Day just to be different!